k2589/LLuMinate.nvim/README.md

-# LLuMinator
+# LLuMinate

-LLuMinator is a Neovim plugin that enriches the context of copied code by providing additional information about symbols, such as their definitions and hover information from LSP.
+LLuMinate is a Neovim plugin that enriches the context of copied code by providing additional information about symbols, such as their definitions and hover information from LSP.
 This plugin is particularly useful for developers who want to quickly understand and share code snippets with more context to pass it to LLM Chat for example.

 ## Features